 Like Dublin, Belfast has its own bus company offering services across the city.

-Though they do offer private hire services on a former London Routemaster, it is their local services offered using more modern buses that gets them added to this list.
-These fan out from Burton-on-Trent to serve a number of places such as Lichfield.
+Though they do offer private hire services on a former London Routemaster, it is their local services offered using more modern buses that get them added to this list.
+These fan out from Burton-on-Trent to serve numerous places such as Lichfield.
 Additionally, they also operate school bus services.

 Though mainly a private coach hire operation, they also operate daytime services between Shrewsbury to Stiperstones and Bishop’s Castle, Monday to Saturday.
 Arriva Midlands operate Sunday and weekday evening services as well.

 This form had not come up that high on my radar but its activities are spreading across south Wales to the point that I am asking if it can be sustained.
 New buses are being added to the fleet too and that makes me wonder all the more.
-In August, they took over Monday to Saturday bus services in Gower from First Cymru so that really brought the company to my attention and I spotted services that they run between Swansea and Brecon too so they seem a busy bunch with hardly any part of south Wales escaping their attentions.
-In addition to their widely spread bus operations, the also offer private coach hire too.
+In August, they took over Monday to Saturday bus services in Gower from First Cymru so that really brought the company to my attention and I spotted services that they run between Swansea and Brecon too so they seem a busy bunch with hardly any part of south Wales escaping their attention.
+In addition to their widely spread bus operations , they also offer private coach hire too.